Tag

 7. Agile user story mapping is all about the customer

 This is where customer feedback comes into play.
 When your team can access a wealth of feedback from users, they can write user stories informed by real data.
 This gives them a much better chance of prioritizing features that will add value to users right away.
-And it means they’ll always know what features to work on next.
+Faster time-to-value.
+Sounds great right?

 If your team isn’t exactly obsessed with your customers, maybe it’s time to change that?

-Because at the end of the day, if you’re focusing on your customers, you’ll make more of the right decisions about what products, features, and requirements you need to work on.
-Which means your team will find it easier to make decisions, you’ll waste less time, your users will stay loyal, and you’ll build a better product that gets better all the time.
+Because if you’re focusing on your customers, you’ll make more of the right decisions about what products, features, and requirements you need to work on.
+You may not get it right every time, but if you’re involving your customers, you’ll soon learn what doesn’t work.
+Your team will find it easier to make decisions, you’ll waste less time, and you’ll build a better product, that keeps getting better.

 A straightforward guide to building smart PI objectives